Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Introduction

-In particular, for uniquely ergodic tiling spaces, the groups $H^1_{s/w}(\Omega; \R^d)$ not only provide an invariant for tiling spaces which are orbit-equivalent to $\Omega$ (up to topological conjugacy or MLD).
-They actually provide a \emph{parametrization} of all such orbit equivalences.
+not only provides an invariant for tiling spaces that are homeomorphic to $\Omega$, up to MLD.
+It actually provide a \emph{parametrization} of all such homeomorphic spaces.
+This parametrization is unique, up to the action of self-homeomorphisms of $\Omega$ on $S$.
+Understanding this group of self-homeomorphisms, and its action on cohomology, is a subject for a future paper.

-As a remark, we mentioned that the Ruelle--Sullivan map captures the large scale behavior of a cocycle: given an orbit equivalence $[h]$ between two tiling spaces, then at large scale and on average, $h$ maps orbit to orbit in a linear way.
-However, this does not mean that a cocycle $\alpha$ and its linear average $C_\mu[\alpha]$ stay at bounded distance from each other!
-The question of when this happens is left for another time, but we note that this problem was raised before, and even stated in terms of a cohomological equation in the framework of flows on the torus~\cite{Fay02} and one-dimensional tiling spaces and laminations~\cite{Ali10,AJ12,AP14}.